- FEED verification for the Lysekil refinery conversion starts in August 2025.

 Timeline and Phases

-The FEED verification is set to begin in August 2025.
-The contract includes a transition to the Engineering, Procurement, and Construction Management (EPCm) phase, expected to start in early 2026, contingent on Preem's final investment decision.
+The FEED verification is set to commence in August 2025.
+The contract includes a potential transition into the Engineering, Procurement, and Construction Management (EPCm) phase, expected to start in early 2026, contingent on Preem's final investment decision.

 Environmental Impact

-The conversion aims to reduce annual emissions by 2–3 million tonnes of CO2e at the end-user level and approximately 200,000 tonnes of CO2e annually at the refinery itself.
+The refinery conversion is projected to reduce annual emissions by 2–3 million tonnes of CO2e at the end-user level and by approximately 200,000 tonnes of CO2e annually at the refinery itself.